MoinApp/moinapp-res/texts/texts.en.md

 # Short Description
-You never know to text to your friends?
+You never know what to text to your friends?
 Everything is too tiresome?
 Moin!

 # Complete Description
 With this new and innovative messenger you and your friends can send each other diverse messages!
 You're annoyed?
 You're happy?
 You want to express your love?
 Propose?